Note: Flying Blue will announce new award prices for many routes in June 2018, stay tuned for updates.

 - US 48 to the Caribbean (Delta and Alaska Airlines)

-- Stop in the Caribbean on the Way to Europe (Air France/KLM)
+- The Caribbean to Europe (Air France/KLM)

 - US to Mexico (AeroMexico, Delta and Alaska Airlines)